latolukasz/beeorm-doc/docs/guide/crud.md

 </code-block>
 </code-group>

-What if we can make this code much simpler and faster?
-Every method used to load entities like `Load()`, `LoadByID`, `LoadByIDs` accepts optional parameters `references` than can be used to inform BeeORM that specific references should be loaded together with entity:
+Is it possible to make this code simpler and faster?
+Every method used to load entities, such as `Load()`, `LoadByID()`, and `LoadByIDs()`, accepts optional references parameters that can be used to instruct BeeORM to load specific references together with the entity:

 <code-group>
 <code-block title="code">